-It is worth noting the business and entrepreneurship-friendly system not only promoted new entrepreneurship, but made existing entrepreneurs better utilized by eliminating opportunities for socially unproductive business activities, i.e., various rent-seeking and speculative activities through various regulatory and institutional reforms and restructuring.
+It is worth noting the business and entrepreneurship-friendly system not only promoted new entrepreneurship, but made existing entrepreneurs better utilized by eliminating opportunities for socially unproductive, but privately profitable business activities, i.e., various rent-seeking and speculative activities, through various regulatory and institutional reforms and restructuring.

-The government's special efforts for providing outstanding enterprises and entrepreneurs with non-pecuniary incentives, such as special social recognition also contributed toward both the promotion and better utilization of entrepreneurship.
+The government's special efforts for providing outstanding enterprises and entrepreneurs with various non-pecuniary incentives, such as government's special social recognition for them also contributed toward both the promotion and better utilization of entrepreneurship.

-As John Maynard Keynes argued long time ago, the socio-political attitude toward entrepreneurs would certainly affect their "animal spirit" for action or inaction, so the nation's supply of effective entrepreneurship for economic growth and job creation.
+As John Maynard Keynes pointed out long time ago, the socio-political attitude toward businessmen would certainly affect their "animal spirit" for action or inaction, so the nation's supply of effective entrepreneurship for economic growth and job creation.

 I purposely emphasize this point because it is so relevant in today's Korean context.
-According to an internationally comparable "global entrepreneurship index" which reflects each country's entrepreneurial environment, Korea's standing among the OECD countries has stayed below 20th in recent years.
+According to an internationally comparable "global entrepreneurship index" which reflects each country's entrepreneurial environment, Korea's standing among the OECD countries currently is below 20th.

-At this point, I must say, Korea made plenty of policy mistakes along the way.
-The 1997/8 currency crisis at the time of the Asian financial crisis was a major example.
-The government's policy failure of inducing business and financial firms to prepare to adapt to the clearly anticipated accelerating globalization and rapidly changing global competition paradigm.
+At this point, I must not forget to say, Korea did make plenty of policy mistakes along the way.
+Most critically, the government's policy failure of inducing business and financial firms to prepare to adapt to the clearly anticipated accelerating globalization and rapidly changing global competition paradigm was primarily responsible for the 1997/8 currency crisis.